ioncoincore/ion-bitbucket/doc/zmq.md

 By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-zmq during the *configure* step of building bitcoind:
+To disable, use --disable-zmq during the *configure* step of building iond:

-    $ ./configure --disable-zmq (other options)
+    ./configure --disable-zmq (other options)

 To actually enable operation, one must set the appropriate options on the command line or in the configuration file.